macmanes-lab/Oyster_River_Protocol/index.rst

 Oyster River Protocol For Transcriptome Assembly
 ==============================================

-0. Description:

-    The OR Protocol descripton goes here...
+    The OR Protocol for transcriptome assembly is an actively developed, evidenced based method for optimizing transcriptome assembly.

 --------------------------------------------------
 Contact Information for Professor Matthew MacManes